NgiapPuoyKoh/django-blogchat-tech/README.md

 ### Live Chat Conversations

-- As a blogger, I want to be able to have a conversation with readers via live chat
+- As an author, I want to be able to have a conversation with readers via live chat
+- As a user, I want to be able to have group conversations with other readers and authors

 ### Contact Form

 - Users can submit questions to the site owner
-- Administrator can respond to questions
+- Administrator can respond to questions submitted

 ### Donation Enhancements

 - Automated email generation Thank You for Donations
 - Dashboard to track and report donations received
-- Donor information Management
+- Donor Information Management

 ### Blog Post Enhancements

 - Blog Topic Category Management
 - Rating and reviews
-- Blog post status management to include draft, publish and unpublish
+- Blog post status management to include draft, publish and unpublish (status ="draft")
 - Blog series playlist generation
+- Blog Metrics Dashboard for author number of blogs and blog ratings by topic

 ### Blog Application Configuration, Administration and Data Management

 - Application configuration dashboard
-- Blog Topic Management
 - Donation Management
 - Data management dashboard

 ## Structure Plane

+The structure plane: How is the information structured and how is it logically grouped

 ### Database Schema

 ![Pomodoro Blog Database Schema](docs/readme/pomodoroBlogDBSchema.png)

-## Donate Apps
+### Donate Apps

 - Donation